shivasaib/UsedCarPricePrediction/README.md

 # CarPricePrediction

-We can predict the selling price of the a used car.
+This model can be used to predict the selling price of the a used car.

 kaggle dataset link : https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho